-I was born in Penang, Malaya.
-My father was a rubber planter and my first six years were spent on a plantation in the northern state of Kedah, (cf 'Showing' You Tube link to 'The Henrietta Estate Album'.
-The bungalow at the beginning, though remodelled after the War was our home.
-Now only the Tamil Temple where we watched the fire walking, remained.
+1956 Born in Penang, Malaya.
+My father was a rubber planter and my first six years were spent on a plantation in Kedah – see Movies page: The Henrietta Estate Album.
+The bungalow seen at the beginning of the film, though remodelled after WWII, was our home.
+We revisited in 2006 and only the Tamil Temple – where we'd watched the fire walking, remained.
 The house and garden had just been bulldozered to make way for a new housing developement.